KatekovAnton/MACS-docs/API/GameMatchPlayer.md

 ```
 GameUnit getUnitWithId(Int unitId)
 ```
-Return unit with a given Id
+Return unit with a given Id.

+!
+You should not retain this unit in script for a long time because unit can be killed and script will never know it

 Paramegters:
 - **Int unitId** - unitId of desired unit